francicco/GenomeAnnotationWorkshop2024/6.Consensus/ConsensusAnnotationMikado.md

 ```

 The output is a configuration file: `configuration.yaml`, which will contain all the info for `Mikado`.

+## 2. The subsequent step involves running `prepare` to create a sorted, non-redundant `GTF` with all the input annotations.
 ```bash
 mikado prepare --json-conf configuration.yaml --procs 10
 ```

 ```bash
 TransDecoder.LongOrfs -S -t mikado_prepared.fasta